CYBERTEC PostgreSQL Logo

-UPDATED September 2023: Most people who use PostgreSQL database systems are aware of the fact that the database engine must send changes to the so-called “Write Ahead Log” (= WAL) to ensure that in case of a crash, the database will be able to recover to a consistent state safely and reliably.
+UPDATED July 2024: Most people who use PostgreSQL database systems are aware of this fact: The database engine must send changes to the so-called “Write Ahead Log” (= WAL).
+That is to ensure that in case of a crash, the database will be able to recover to a consistent state safely and reliably.
 However, not everybody knows that tuning the database server will actually have an impact on the amount of WAL which Postgres writes to disk.
-This is due to Postgres’ use of checkpoints.
+This is due to Postgres' use of checkpoints.

 WAL and checkpoint

 PostgreSQL must write changes to the WAL (or xlog as some call it) before those changes even make it to the underlying data files.
 In most cases PostgreSQL will simply log what has to be changed in the data files.
-However, it must write much much more.
+All in all it can be said: It must write much much more.

 To ensure that the WAL will not grow infinitely, PostgreSQL creates checkpoints.
 These are a perfect opportunity to recycle WAL.
 The size of your transaction should be more or less constant, so cleaning up WAL from time to time is an absolute must.
 Fortunately checkpointing is done automatically.